Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door wagon body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Subaru and front in the case of the Mazda).
 The first one has a Subaru-engineered powertrain under the hood, a 4-cylinder, 16-valves 125hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 115hp engine designed by Mazda.

 SafetyThe fact that the Subaru got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, when it comes to weight, a factor that most people underestimate, Legacy offers a considerable difference of 13% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Mazda does have a slight advantage, all the models observed together.
-That's the official data, while our visitors describe reliability of Subaru with an average rating of 4.2, and models under the Mazda badge with 4.4 out of 5.
-The same official information place Legacy as average reliability-wise, and 626 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Legacy rank it on average as 3.6, while the one under the competitor's bonnet gets 4.3 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Mazda does have a slight advantage, when all the models are taken into account.
+These are the official statistics, while our visitors describe reliability of Subaru with an average rating of 4.2, and models under the Mazda badge with 4.4 out of 5.
+Some independent research have also placed Legacy as average reliability-wise, and 626 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Legacy rank it on average as 3.6, while the one under the competitor's bonnet gets 4.3 out of 5.

 Performance & Fuel economyMazda is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 In addition to that it accelerates all the way to 192 kilometers per hour, 4km/h more than the other car.
 When it comes to fuel economy the winner has to be 626, averaging around 8.2 liters of fuel per 100 kilometers (34 mpg), in combined cycle.
 We can't ignore that 17% difference compared to Legacy.